Open Bible Data Home About News OET Key

 BrLXXὌψονταί σε, καὶ ὠδινήσουσι λαοὶ, σκορπίζων ὕδατα πορείας· ἔδωκεν ἡ ἄβυσσος φωνὴν αὐτῆς, ὕψος φαντασίας αὐτῆς.

-(Opsontai se, kai ōdinaʸsousi laoi, skorpizōn hudata poreias; edōken haʸ abussos fōnaʸn autaʸs, hupsos fantasias autaʸs. )
+(Opsontai se, kai ōdinaʸsousi laoi, skorpizōn hudata poreias; edōken haʸ abussos fōnaʸn autaʸs, hupsos fantasias autaʸs.)

 BrTrThe nations shall see thee and be in pain, as thou dost divide the moving waters: the deep uttered her voice, and raised her form on high.

-⇔ It lifted up its waves on high.
+⇔ it lifted its hands on high.

 OEBThe mountains see you and writhe.